What Is Homeowners Insurance and How Does It Work?

 It covers you (and others on your policy) when you’re in a legal bind

-Personal Liability coverage (Coverage E) defends you in scenarios where you you might be legally vulnerable.
+Personal Liability coverage (Coverage E) defends you in scenarios where you might be legally vulnerable.
 For instance:

 • You’re sued because someone got injured on your property